-- The graphics card driver needs to be set up with stereo support, and you need to use a dual DVI or DisplayPort cable, single DVI is not enough.
+- The graphics card driver needs to be set up with stereo support, and you need to use a dual DVI or DisplayPort cable; a single DVI is not enough.

-Note that this checkbox is not for Oculus (or other VR headsets to my knowledge) at this time.
+Note that this checkbox is not for VR headsets.

 - Check your setup using this sample.

 - Check the Stereoscopic Rendering and Use Direct3D 11 checkboxes in the Player settings.